Music of Argentina: 1990s–2000s

-Miranda! became a stood out in Argentine pop music, pushing boundaries and redefining the genre.
+Miranda! became a stand out in Argentine pop music, pushing boundaries and redefining the genre.
 Formed in 2001, the band, consisting of Ale Sergi, Juliana Gattas, and Lolo Fuentes, notably, quickly rose to fame with their catchy melodies, playful lyrics, and infectious energy.
 Their debut album, Es Mentira, (2002), gained commercial success and introduced their blend of electronic beats and pop melodies.
 Subsequent albums like Sin Restricciones (2004) and El Disco de Tu Corazón (2007), reinforced their presence in the industry.
 Miranda! achieved numerous awards and accolades, including multiple Gardel Awards, highlighting their impact on the genre.

 Following the success of global girl groups like the Spice Girls, Bandana was formed through the reality television show Popstars and became one of Argentina's best-selling groups in the early 2000s.
 Their performances and catchy songs appealed to teenage girls across the nation.
 Similarly, Erreway in the early 2000s and Teen Angels in the late 2000s, spawned from the television shows Rebelde Way and Casi Ángeles respectively, achieved national and international recognition, selling records and attracting significant youth followings.

 Notable solo artists during this era include Axel, Alejandro Lerner, Diego Torres, and the Uruguayan Natalia Oreiro.